-In new research, my Harvard Business School colleagues Ting Zhang, Joshua Margolis, and I found a way to encourage a more expansive exploration of possible solutions.
-Specifically, we found that considering what one could—rather than should—do shifts the analysis from seemingly fixed and mutually exclusive alternatives to generating options that might reconcile underlying interests.
+In research at Harvard Business School colleagues Francesca Gino, Ting Zhang, and Joshua Margolis found a way to encourage a more expansive exploration of possible solutions.
+Specifically, they found that considering what one could—rather than should—do shifts the analysis from seemingly fixed and mutually exclusive alternatives to generating options that might reconcile underlying interests.

-For instance, in one experiment, we asked participants to contemplate four ethical dilemmas.
-We randomly assigned them to answer the question “What could you do?”
+For instance, in one experiment, they asked participants to contemplate four ethical dilemmas.
+Participants were randomly assigned to answer the question “What could you do?”
 “What should you do?” or “What would you do?” for each dilemma.
-We found that contemplating “coulds” helped participants perceive different objectives in ethical dilemmas as less incompatible relative to contemplating either “shoulds” or “woulds.”
+Researchers found that contemplating “coulds” helped participants perceive different objectives in ethical dilemmas as less incompatible relative to contemplating either “shoulds” or “woulds.”

 As it turns out, approaching ethical dilemmas with a “could” mind-set increases our likelihood of generating moral insight.
 Moral insight involves the realization that one doesn’t necessarily have to concede one set of moral imperatives for another to resolve an ethical dilemma.
 It also entails generating solutions that allow both competing imperatives to be met.

-In another study, we had participants adopt either a “could” or “should” mind-set while contemplating ethical dilemmas.
-We found that relative to those in a “should” mind-set, “could” thinkers generated many more possible solutions as they contemplated the ethical dilemmas.
+In another study, the researchers had participants adopt either a “could” or “should” mind-set while contemplating ethical dilemmas.
+They found that relative to those in a “should” mind-set, “could” thinkers generated many more possible solutions as they contemplated the difficult ethical situations.
 Consequently, when asked what they “would” do, the “could” thinkers were better able to generate more morally insightful solutions that did not simply select one side of the dilemmas at the expense of the other.

-So, getting back to your situation, I advise you to change your question from “What should I do?” to “What could I do?”
+So, getting back to the original issue, change your question from “What should I do?” to “What could I do?”
 This framing may inspire a fresh approach to the dilemma.
 For example, you might choose to talk to your friend and see if he or she could give you permission to share the information with people in your organization.
 Or you might attempt to obtain the information through other channels first, before talking to higher-ups in your company.
 Simply rephrasing the question may lead you to explore a wider range of possible options and formulate a more satisfactory solution.